AkhtariH/HoboHydraulics/README.md

 - [ ] Add Manage sensors page
 - [ ] Change threshold controller to SensorController
 - [ ] Add ability to change date and time for graph in sensor detail page
-- [ ] Instead of refreshing page, refresh only sensor values
 - [ ] Dynamic locations map
 - [ ] Forgot password and email verification
 - [ ] Change notifications to slide down from the top

 ### Version 3.0
 - [ ] Roles and permission system

-## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct